This section covers:

 You can nominate a driver or person responsible by:

-You can nominate a driver or person responsible on the SDR website.
+You can nominate a driver or person responsible on the Revenue NSW website.

 You will need the penalty notice number and the date of the offence to use the online system.
 You will be asked to provide the name, address, date of birth and Australian driver license of the person you are nominating.
 You will also asked for your email address and telephone number.